zrdingpersonal/zrdingpersonal.github.io/_pages/about.md

 Research Experiences
 ------
-Currently, I am working on disaggregated systems and databases under the guidance of professor <b><a href="https://www.cs.purdue.edu/homes/csjgwang/">Jianguo Wang</a></b> from Purdue University.

-I have involved in a research of database partitioning and indexing as a research assistant under the guidance of Professor **Hua Wang**[[DBLP]](https://dblp.org/pid/33/3535-8.html) and **Ke Zhou**[[DBLP]](https://dblp.org/pid/78/2949-1.html) at the Intelligent Data Storage and Management Laboratory ([IDSM](http://idsm.wnlo.hust.edu.cn/)), Wuhan National Laboratory for Optoelectronics ([WNLO](http://wnlo.hust.edu.cn/)), during which I worked on a system for database partitioning and indexing recommendation that aims to minimize data retrieval latency under a given storage budget.
-By a novel approach that combines partitioning and indexing with algorithm optimization, a system was built with python which, in later experiments, proved to reduce latency by 15% compared with another state-of-the-art model. (**The work is expected to be published in November**)
+I have involved in research of database partitioning and indexing as a research assistant under the guidance of Professor **Hua Wang**[[DBLP]](https://dblp.org/pid/33/3535-8.html) and **Ke Zhou**[[DBLP]](https://dblp.org/pid/78/2949-1.html) at the Intelligent Data Storage and Management Laboratory ([IDSM](http://idsm.wnlo.hust.edu.cn/)), Wuhan National Laboratory for Optoelectronics ([WNLO](http://wnlo.hust.edu.cn/)), during which I worked on a system for database partitioning and indexing recommendation that aims to minimize data retrieval latency under a given storage budget.
+By a novel approach that combines partitioning and indexing with algorithm optimization, a system was built with _python_ which, in later experiments, proved to reduce latency by 1.14-4.04x compared with other state-of-the-art models.

 Previously, I was a research intern at the Cloud Storage Joint Research Center of HUST and Tencent.
-I read papers about storage systems, particularly AI for anomaly detection of disks and propagation of anomaly in web services.
-I also ran experiments to test some of these models and examined their performance.
+I summarized papers about storage systems, particularly AI for anomaly detection of disks and propagation of anomalies in web services.
+I also implemented a transfer learning model for minority disk failure prediction and ran experiments to test its performance.

 Besides, I also worked as a research intern at [Shanghai Artificial Intelligence Laboratory](https://www.shlab.org.cn/) (also known as Pujiang Lab) and conducted research on AI for Bioinformatics, specifically De Novo Peptide Sequencing based on Deep learning.
 Following the idea of image-text retrieval, I contributed to building a multi-modal deep learning model that utilized contrastive learning for learning the pattern of tandem mass spectra and their corresponding protein sequence.

 Other Experiences
 ------

 In my spare time, I have engaged in explorations in related fields.
 I participated in the 2023 ACM SIGMOD Programming Contest, where I delved into the construction algorithm of KNN Graph in high-dimensional spaces, a problem proposed by Microsoft.
 As a member of the school's competition team, I implemented two mapping methods: Locality Sensitive Hashing and KD-Tree, compared their performance and explored the effectiveness of the NN-Descent algorithm for KNNG optimization (with C++).
-In the end, our team achieved a recall rate over 96% on a dataset with 10 million points, ranking seventh on the final leaderboard.
+In the end, our team achieved a recall rate of over 96% on a dataset with 10 million points, ranking seventh on the final leaderboard.
 Besides, I also learned cloud computing and storage at CECloud as a visiting student.

 Moreover, I have participated in some team projects and developed my teamwork skills.
 I participated in the development of an online learning platform based on learning route, where I was responsible for front-end development, interface implementation, and some back-end development work.
 Together with other team members, we completed the website and deployed it onto the public network.